- About the Department

 Independent study is an opportunity for a student to receive course credit for working in a professor’s research lab or for working with a faculty member on a research project.
 This experience is advantageous for those who are interested in graduate school, may need a letter of recommendation, or simply want to gain research experience.
 Please see here for a more detailed description of the nature of PSYC 485.

-The following is a list of faculty members who are currently available to supervise students for independent study during the Fall 2014 semester.
+The following is a list of faculty members who are currently available to supervise students for independent study during the Spring 2015 semester.
 Please contact the professor(s) in question directly using the information provided below to setup an appointment.

 Regarding PSYC 485 Contract Forms: While some professors have their own unique application form(s), the general-purpose contract can be downloaded here or picked up at the department's main office in PM400.